Cook Islands Trust vs. Singapore Trust

 Creditor Protection

 Cook Islands trusts were designed around a single premise: a U.S. creditor who obtains a judgment should face maximum difficulty reaching trust assets.
-The ITA achieves this through a combination of statutory barriers that no other major financial center replicates.
+The ITA achieves this through statutory barriers that no other major financial center replicates.

 The Cook Islands does not recognize any foreign court judgment.
 A creditor who wins a $10 million verdict in a U.S. court cannot register or enforce that judgment in the Cook Islands.
 The creditor must hire local counsel, file a new claim in the Cook Islands High Court, post a bond, and prove the case under Cook Islands evidentiary standards.
 No creditor has successfully recovered trust assets through Cook Islands court proceedings in more than 35 years of contested litigation.

-Singapore trusts do provide some protection.
-Assets transferred into an irrevocable trust are separated from the settlor’s personal estate, and creditors cannot reach trust assets without a court order.
-But the barriers are ordinary civil-law protections, not the purpose-built statutory defenses that define Cook Islands trust law.
+Singapore trusts do provide some separation.
+Assets transferred into an irrevocable trust are no longer part of the settlor’s personal estate, and creditors cannot reach them without a court order.
+But the barriers are ordinary civil-law protections—not the purpose-built statutory defenses that define Cook Islands trust law.

 Fraudulent Transfer Standards

-Cook Islands law requires creditors to prove fraudulent transfer beyond a reasonable doubt, while Singapore applies the ordinary civil standard of balance of probabilities.
+Cook Islands law requires creditors to prove fraudulent transfer beyond a reasonable doubt.
+Singapore applies the ordinary civil standard—balance of probabilities.

 Under Section 13B of the Cook Islands ITA, a creditor must prove beyond a reasonable doubt that the settlor transferred assets with intent to defraud that specific creditor.
 This is the same standard used in criminal prosecutions.
 The creditor must also have been a creditor at the time of the transfer.
 Future creditors who did not exist when assets entered the trust have no standing.
 The statute of limitations is one year from when the cause of action accrued or two years after the transfer, whichever expires first.

-Singapore applies the civil standard: balance of probabilities.
-Under the Conveyancing and Law of Property Act (Section 73B), a creditor can challenge any transfer made with actual intent to defraud.
-There is no fixed limitation period tied specifically to trust transfers.
-In bankruptcy, Singapore’s insolvency framework allows clawback of undervalued or fraudulent transfers made within five years.
-The lower burden of proof and longer challenge windows make Singapore trusts significantly more vulnerable to creditor attack.
+Singapore applies the civil standard under the Conveyancing and Law of Property Act (Section 73B).
+A creditor can challenge any transfer made with actual intent to defraud.
+There is no fixed limitation period tied to trust transfers.
+In bankruptcy, Singapore’s insolvency law allows clawback of undervalued or fraudulent transfers made within five years.
+The lower burden of proof and longer challenge windows make Singapore trusts far more vulnerable to creditor attack.

 Trustee Infrastructure

-The Cook Islands has a small, specialized trustee market focused on asset protection, while Singapore has one of the largest and most diverse trustee markets in Asia.
+The Cook Islands has a small, specialized trustee market focused on asset protection.
+Singapore has one of the largest and most diverse trustee markets in Asia.

-The Cook Islands has a small number of licensed trust companies supervised by the Financial Supervisory Commission (FSC).
-These trustees specialize in asset protection trust administration and have decades of experience managing trusts during active creditor disputes.
-The trustee market is small by global standards, but the specialization matters.
-Cook Islands trustees understand duress clauses, know how to respond to U.S. court orders, and have institutional experience with the litigation dynamics that arise when creditors pursue trust assets.
+Cook Islands trustee companies are licensed by the Financial Supervisory Commission (FSC) and specialize in asset protection trust administration.
+These trustees have decades of experience managing trusts during active creditor disputes.
+They understand duress clauses, know how to respond to U.S. court orders, and have institutional experience with the litigation pressures that arise when creditors pursue trust assets.
+The market is small by global standards, but the specialization matters.

 Singapore’s trustee market is far larger and more diverse.
-MAS-licensed trust companies include global names and independent firms serving ultra-high-net-worth families across Asia.
-Singapore trustees offer sophisticated investment management, multi-jurisdictional estate planning, private trust company (PTC) structures, and family office services.
-The depth of financial services is unmatched in the Pacific or Caribbean.
+MAS-licensed trust companies include global institutions and independent firms serving ultra-high-net-worth families across Asia.
+Singapore trustees offer investment management, multi-jurisdictional estate planning, private trust company (PTC) structures, and family office services.
+A PTC allows a family to incorporate its own trust company in Singapore, appoint family members or advisors as directors, and retain governance over the trust without relying entirely on a third-party institution.
+The depth of financial services in Singapore is unmatched in the Pacific or Caribbean.

 Tax Treatment for U.S. Persons

-Cook Islands trusts and Singapore trusts trigger identical U.S. tax obligations under the Internal Revenue Code.
-Both Cook Islands and Singapore trusts are treated as foreign trusts under the Internal Revenue Code.
-Both require Form 3520, Form 3520-A, and FBAR reporting.
+Cook Islands trusts and Singapore trusts trigger identical U.S. tax obligations.
+Both are treated as foreign trusts under the Internal Revenue Code, requiring Form 3520, Form 3520-A, and FBAR reporting.
 Both trigger the same penalties for noncompliance.
 Neither jurisdiction provides any U.S. tax advantage over the other.

-Both jurisdictions offer local tax neutrality for qualified foreign trusts.
+Both jurisdictions are locally tax-neutral for qualifying foreign trusts.
 Cook Islands trusts pay no Cook Islands income tax.
 Singapore trusts where all settlors and beneficiaries are non-residents pay no Singapore income tax on foreign-sourced income.
-For a U.S. person who owes U.S. tax on worldwide income regardless of where assets are held, this local neutrality is a shared baseline, not a differentiator.
+For a U.S. person who owes U.S. tax on worldwide income regardless of where assets are held, local neutrality is a shared baseline—not a differentiator.

-The IRS reporting requirements and compliance obligations are the same for either jurisdiction.
+The IRS reporting requirements are the same for either jurisdiction.
 Tax treatment does not favor one over the other.

 When Each Jurisdiction Fits

 The Cook Islands is the right choice when creditor protection is the primary objective.
 The person funding the trust faces real or anticipated litigation exposure, holds non-exempt liquid assets above the cost threshold, and needs a structure that will survive a determined creditor’s collection efforts.
-Establishing a Cook Islands trust typically costs $20,000 to $25,000, with annual trustee fees between $3,300 and $5,000.
+Establishing a Cook Islands trust typically costs $20,000 to $25,000, with annual maintenance between $5,000 and $8,000.
 That cost is justified when the alternative is potential loss of substantial non-exempt wealth.

 Singapore is the right choice when wealth management, estate planning, and succession are the primary objectives.
 The person establishing the trust has multi-generational family wealth, Asian business operations, or a need for institutional-grade banking and custody.
 Singapore’s financial infrastructure, professional trustee depth, and regulatory environment serve these objectives better than any jurisdiction in the Pacific or Caribbean.
 Creditor defense is not the reason to choose Singapore.